nilostolte/Projects-Presentations/Automatic Vector Fonts Generator Project.md

 ## Error in Glyph Inspector

 The only caveat found was that the code in this site had a bug.
-It was discovered that the function that returns the commands defining the glyphs were not being interpreted in the correct order when a set of points for bezier curves are asked.
+It was discovered that the function that returns the commands defining the glyphs were not being interpreted in the correct order when a set of points for cubic bezier curves are asked.
 This had been debugged using JSON.stringify that showed the correct order.

 ![image](https://user-images.githubusercontent.com/80269251/111824666-e14bc300-88bc-11eb-9a9a-a6f099a83d40.png)